Australian regional rivalries: Illawarra and other parts of New South Wales

-There is also a quite intense rivalry in the A-League between Adelaide United FC and Melbourne Victory.
+Sydney: North vs. South of the Harbour

 Melbourne: North vs. South of the River

 Though this has become less apparent in recent years, there is a historic rivalry between the two sides of the Yarra River in the Metropolitan Melbourne Area.
 Traditionally, the Northern and Western suburbs (which lay on the north/right bank of the Yarra River) were industrial, working-class and a major destination for immigrants to Melbourne, whilst the Eastern and Southern suburbs (which lay on the south/left bank of the Yarra River) were by the bay, more affluent and received less immigration.
 In recent years, due to the gentrification of inner city suburbs (such as Brunswick and Footscray) and the incorporation of multicultural, working class, outer suburbs (such as Melton and Pakenham) into the Greater Melbourne region, and significant immigration to Eastern and Southern suburbs in recent decades, this divide has become less pronounced than it historically was.

-North Queensland–Brisbane rivalry

-There is a regional rivalry between North Queensland and Brisbane (or South East Queensland).
-This is partially because the distance between them, which is similar to the distance between Brisbane and other state capitals.
-There has been continuing proposals in the past for a separate North Queensland state.
-However many people of North Queensland (NQ) would prefer to be independent.
-Rugby league games between the North Queensland Cowboys and Brisbane Broncos attract large crowds.